rajasekhar02/cn-final-project/README.md

 ## Project Layout:
-I have divided the Project into 4 branches and need place all these files in the NS 3.35:
+I have divided the Project into 4 branches and need place all these folders in the NS 3.35:

 **aquasim:** This branch contains the code related to aquasim module.
 I have fixed compiler issues when using this module with NS-3.35.